 - CyberNews, Out-of-control Chinese rocket booster spirals towards Earth

-As part of the Nature paper publication, IAU CPS put out an announcement that was accompanied by various press releases, including one from Imperial that quoted me.
+- I co-authored a Nature paper on the optical brightness of BlueWalker 3 in October 2023.
+IAU CPS put out an announcement that was accompanied by various press releases, including one from my employer, Imperial College London, that quoted me.
 The story was covered in various publications, including:

 - Wired – “Amazon Is Going to Fill the Sky With Satellites.
 Astronomers Aren’t Happy”